-- 4. What is your Rotary club's "brand" or "distinctive position" in your community?
-Is it different than the "brand" of Rotary International?
-Is defining your club's "brand" important for strategic planning?
-How do you define your club's brand? - 5.
-Rotary International has an International Strategic Plan.
-Let's review the main points of the Plan. - a.
-What is the Rotary District's Strategic Plan? - b.
-Does your Club has a Strategic Plan? - 6.
+4. What is your Rotary club's "brand" or "distinctive position" in your comm "brand" of Rotary International?
+Is defining your club's "brand" important you define your club's brand?
+5. Rotary International has an International Strategic Plan.
+Let's review the m nain points of the Plan. a.
+What is the Rotary District's Strategic Plan? b.
+Does your Club has a Strategic Plan?
 Why is analysis by a Rotary club important for the club?
-Why is it an important exercise for the Rotarians within the club? - 7.
-Complete the survey as directed.
+Why is it an important the club? ortant exercise for the Rotarians "Action without vision is wasted, and vision without action is just a dream.
+7. Complete the survey as directed.
+Action with vision brings hope to the world."
+1996-97 RI Pres.
+Luis Vicente Giay - Address to 1996 Rotary Convention, Calgary, Alberta, Canada 8.
+What was your reaction to the survey?
+9. After performing the Self-Evaluation, what areas of improvement are appa specific to your club, or do they have a wider application to other Rotary cl